World Pool Masters: History

-Throughout much of its history, the tournament has been featuring sixteen world-class pool players, competing in single-elimination format.
+Throughout much of its history, the tournament has featured sixteen world-class pool players, competing in single-elimination format.
 In 2010, the number of players was doubled to 32.
 The first round of the event was played in double elimination with the second round in single-elimination.

 In 2011, the tournament reverted to the original 16-player single-elimination format, with each match a race-to-8, winner breaks.
 The 2011 edition was held in SM North EDSA Mall in Quezon City, Metro Manila, Philippines.
 Ralf Souquet of Germany won the said tournament for the record-setting sixth time, beating defending champion Dennis Orcollo of the Philippines, 8–5.

-For the 2019 World Pool Masters, the field was changed to accompany 24 players, with seeded players being given a bye through the first round.
+For the 2019 World Pool Masters, the field was changed to accommodate 24 players, with seeded players being given a bye through the first round.
 The 2022 World Pool Masters went back to its original format, inviting 16 players, with 8 seeded players meeting the other 8 in the first round of the single-elimination tournament.